yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ![cloudygif](/sample%20images/cloudy_day_demo_6.gif)
 ![sunnygif](/sample%20images/sunny_day_demo_10.gif)
 ![cloudygif](/sample%20images/cloudy_day_demo_10.gif)

+This repo describes the solar forecasting dataset collected at Stanford University.

+## Dataset Description

 This dataset is a collection of sky images and PV power output for solar forecasting from Stanford University.
 The data consist of three years (2017–2019) of quality-controlled, 1-min [not sure?] resolution in sky images taken from a ground-based fish-eye camera and power output measurement from a 30 kW rooftop PV array ~125 m away from the camera at Stanford Campus.
 We hope that the dataset will enable researchers to tackle the problem of short-term local ground camera-based solar power prediction.
 [We also include models?]